Sampson County, North Carolina: Government and politics

-Currently Sampson County leans strongly towards the Republican Party in presidential elections.
-No Democratic presidential candidate has gained an absolute majority of Sampson County's votes in a presidential election since Jimmy Carter did so in 1980, although Bill Clinton won a plurality in 1992 and Bob Dole's 1996 plurality was just ninety-one votes out of over seventeen thousand.

-Historically the county was unusual in the South in turning strongly towards the Republican Party between the 1890s and World War II – a time when most of the region was solidifying as the overwhelmingly Democratic "Solid South".
+The county was unusual in the South in turning strongly towards the Republican Party between the 1890s and World War II – a time when most of the region was solidifying as the overwhelmingly Democratic "Solid South".
 Even with its historic Populism a fading memory, and no Unionist history, Sampson was one of seven North Carolina counties to vote for Wendell Willkie in 1940, and one of fourteen to vote for Thomas E. Dewey in 1944.
-This was due to the fact that it was the leading centre for the Populist Party during the 1890s under local hero Marion Butler – more so indeed than Nash and Chatham counties which had given James B. Weaver a plurality in the 1892 election – and the fact that to compete with the dominant Democratic Party the two would fuse, with the result that after the Populists' demise its adherents turned to the Republicans.
+This was due to the fact that it was the leading center for the Populist Party during the 1890s under local hero Marion Butler – more so indeed than Nash and Chatham counties which had given James B. Weaver a plurality in the 1892 election – and the fact that to compete with the dominant Democratic Party the two would fuse, with the result that after the Populists' demise its adherents turned to the Republicans.

-In the North Carolina House of Representatives, Sampson County is in the 22nd District with Bladen County, represented by Republican William D. Brisson, In the North Carolina Senate, it lies within the 9h Senate District, represented by Republican Brent Jackson.
+In the North Carolina House of Representatives, Sampson County is in the 22nd district with Bladen County, represented by Republican William D. Brisson, In the North Carolina Senate, it lies within the 9th district, represented by Republican Brent Jackson.

+In the United States House of Representatives, Sampson County lies within North Carolina's 3rd congressional district, represented by Republican Greg Murphy.
+Beginning in 2025, the northwestern areas of Sampson will lie within North Carolina's 7th congressional district, represented by Republican David Rouzer.

+Sampson County is a member of the regional Mid-Carolina Council of Governments.